 - REM sleep occurs earlier in the night

-Dream are very important to our psychological well being.
-Even when we have repetitive dreams of everyday occurrences, these sort of dreams help the mind 'put things in order’.
+Dreams are very important to our psychological well-being.
+Even when we have repetitive dreams of everyday occurrences, this helps the mind 'put things in order.'
 Here's an enlightening account by sleep researcher Rosalind D. Cartwright, from the book The Twenty-four Hour Mind: The Role of Sleep and Dreaming in Our Emotional Lives (public library):

-There's another pattern related to REM in the depressed: they don't remember what they dreamed or have a tough time recalling fragments.
-Thus the mood-regulating function of dreaming may be disrupted in the depressed brain.
+There's another pattern related to REM sleep in the depressed: they don't remember what they dreamed or have a tough time recalling fragments.
+Thus, the mood-regulating function of dreaming may be disrupted in the depressed brain.

-- exercising during the day, but avoid doing so two hours before planing to go to bed.
+- exercising during the day, but avoid doing so two hours before planning to go to bed,

 - use deep-breathing exercises to relieve anxiety.

-Remember, feeling tired all the time isn't solely confined to depression.
-In fact a slew of physical disorders can cause these lethargic sentiment.
-Before visiting a psychiatrist, the best course of action is to have some basic blood tests.
-The doctor will then be able to check for infection, anaemia, and thyroid problems, which could all be relevant.
+Remember: feeling tired all the time isn't solely confined to depression.
+In fact, a slew of physical disorders can cause these lethargic moods.
+Before visiting a psychiatrist, the best course of action is to first have basic blood tests.
+The doctor will then be able to check for infection, anemia, and thyroid problems, which could all be relevant.